Larmbs/QueueType/README.md

 Welcome to the documentation for Queued Rust, a crate designed to provide queue data structures for your Rust projects.
 This crate offers efficient implementations of both standard queues and sorted queues.

 ## Features
+All queues implement a max_size feature to better constraint them.

- - [] Queue: A basic FIFO (First-In, First-Out) queue.
+ - Queue: A basic FIFO (First-In, First-Out) queue.
- - [] SortedQueue: A queue that maintains elements in sorted order.
+ - SortedQueue: A queue that maintains elements in sorted order.
- - [] Weighted: Wrapper type to add ordering to any object.
+ - Weighted: Wrapper type to add ordering to any object.

 ## Types